yuvilio/element-calcum/README.md

 ## Example using another library for the calculation

-Here's an example calculating widths of all paragraphs and divs with 'col' using the [element-size](https://github.com/hughsk/element-size) module.
+Here's an example calculating widths of all paragraphs and divs with 'col' element.offsetWidth.

 ```js